 Evan as a professional, I’m learning a lot about my own wardrobe by pushing myself to build new combination and by snapping selfies of how they turn out.
 For one thing, I’m more fully appreciating value of owning mostly solid garments – they have lots more mix/match versatility than print/plaid/stripe pieces.
 And there’s also the wonderful way accessories can change the mood of a look.
 Adding a necklace or scarf immediately elevates a look from just garments to “style”.
 And changing the shoe choice can make the very same garment combo feel significantly more casual or polished.
 Here are some more examples:

 - This jacket makes my heart sing, although you certainly can’t tell by my facial expression (darned selfies!).
 I searched for the perfect red leather jacket for literally 30 years before finding this one at a Canadian mountain resort.
-They didn’t have my size, so on the trip back to the Seattle airport Mr. Wonderful had to drive around the block in downtown Vancouver while I ran in and picked one up from a different store – what a guy!
 It’s a slightly off-red, so I could pair it with brown and blush and this great over-sized scarf.
 My daughters showed me to hold the scarf by one corner and let it drape on the diagonal before putting it around my neck – so much more graceful than just folding it lengthwise like I’d been doing.
 Yes, that shoe is the same as the gray one in the prior post.
-When I find a hot-looking shoe that is still comfy I’ll buy it in multiple colors.
-I have black ones too, and keep searching for navy.
+When I find a hot-looking shoe that is still comfy I buy it in multiple colors.
+I have black ones too.

 - Teal blue is a universally flattering color, so this Cabi tunic was a rare online purchase.
 The handkerchief hemline adds figure flattery, but it’s a bit too long for a shortie like me to wear over pants.
 Hence the pairing with this tapered charcoal pencil skirt.
 I’ve worn it in the past with a little scarf, but since there is no over-layer to create a vertical line in this outfit, I like it even better with a long vertical necklace to elongate the silhouette.
 I also found a shorter necklace in this color range, so decided to wear them both for a bolder layered effect.
 What do you think?